MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/set-work-hours-resource.md

 14. To close the **Weekly Schedule** dialog box, select **Save and Close**.

-## Set work hours for a facility or equipment
+## Set work hours for a facility or equipment (Legacy Service Scheduling)

-1. In the Customer Service Hub sitemap, go to **Service Scheduling**.
+Make sure that you have the System Administrator, System Customizer, Sales Manager, Vice President of Sales, Vice President of Marketing, or CEO-Business Manager security role or equivalent permissions.

-2. From the list of entity records, select **Scheduling > Facility/Equipment**.
+1. Go to **Settings** > **Business Management**.

-4. In the list, open the record you want modify.
+2. Select **Facilities/Equipment**.
+In the list, open the resource record you want modify.

-5. Select **Show Work Hours**.
+3. Select **Work Hours**.

 6. On the **Monthly View** tab, double-click a date on the calendar that is the first day you want the new schedule to start, or any date that will be affected by the new schedule.